Pierre

 • Blog

-• The Top 10 Most Famous Monuments of France
+• Top 50 Most Famous Monuments of France

 It could be challenging to set a list of the top 10 most famous monuments of France.
-The truth is that such a list is highly subjective… unless you take account of the number of visitors per monument.
-The other issue we have with French monuments is that they are so many of them.
-And they are diverse as well, from Roman ruins to Renaissance chateaux and from Gothic cathedrals to stunning bridges… All that to say that it makes it hard to rank them all.
-So, if you don’t mind, here is a (very) personal attempt at listing my top 10 monuments of France.
-If you have another ranking in mind, please do share it by commenting below, it’d be surely interesting to hear about it!
+The truth is that such a list is highly subjective… unless you consider the number of visitors per monument.
+The other issue with French monuments is that there are so many of them.
+They are also diverse, from Roman ruins to Renaissance chateaux and Gothic cathedrals to stunning bridges… All that to say, it makes it hard to rank them all.
+So, if you don’t mind, here is a (very) personal attempt at listing my top 50 monuments in France.
+If you have another ranking in mind, please share it by commenting below; it’d be interesting to hear about it!

 Never before did the country record so many tourists.
 This record makes France the world’s top destination.

-The French government’s tourism committee targets 100 million foreign tourists by the end of the 2020s.
+The French government’s tourism committee targets 100 million foreign tourists by the end of the 2020s decade.

-Tourism is a key sector of the French economy (it accounts for nearly 8% of GDP).
+Tourism is a crucial sector of the French economy (it accounts for nearly 8% of GDP).
 Visitors come to France to explore its sheer landscape diversity ranging from coastline to gently rolling hills and snow-capped mountains… The beauty of France is seen in each of its regions.
 They all look and feel different.
-You’ll find this in the architecture, in the gastronomy and sometimes in the accent spoken.
+You’ll find this in the architecture, gastronomy and sometimes in the accent.

-A big part of the touristic success of France comes from its famous monuments.
+A big part of France’s tourist success comes from its famous monuments.

-But the Province (that is France except for Paris!) boasts some grand and renowned landmarks too.
+But the Province (France except for Paris!) also boasts some grand and renowned landmarks.
 Some of them welcome millions of visitors each year.
 People would travel from far away to discover their beauty.

 Bonjour students friends! 👋